Start your engine! Our five-day itinerary for a road trip from Dublin to Galway is packed with scenery and culture.

 Day 1: Dublin

 For the first day of your road trip, enjoy all that Dublin has to offer.
+While we always suggest at least 3 days in Dublin, 24 hours is just enough to soak up its electric atmosphere.
 As the capital city, it boasts an endless array of activities to pepper your trip.

 For breakfast, check out The Fumbally or Metro Café, both in the centre of the city.
 These prove to be a winner with Dublin locals!